-- If you don't have health insurance after this date, you will have to pay the federal penalty for being uninsured.
+- If you don't have health insurance for 9 or more months during the calendar year, you will have to pay the federal penalty for being uninsured.
 Click here for more information.

-We collaborate with several community organizations to raise awareness in Richland County around what the ACA is and how it will affect our community.
-Events include monthly forums, hosting certified Navigators and Certified Application Counselors to provide in-person assistance, maintaining a webpage with up-to-date information, and organizing a Speaker’s Bureau of knowledgeable individuals who can present the Affordable Care Act to various organizations.
+We collaborate with several community organizations to raise awareness in Richland County around what the Affordable Care Act (ACA) is and how it will affect our community.
+Events include monthly forums, hosting certified Navigators and Certified Application Counselors to provide in-person assistance, maintaining a webpage with up-to-date information, and organizing a Speaker’s Bureau of knowledgeable individuals who can present the ACA to various organizations.
 For more information see our links below, or contact Mrs. Lee Patterson (803-231-6383).

 Need assistance now?
 Ask a Librarian.